 How to get to Hoa Trung lake from Da Nang?

 The easiest way is to go along the AH1 street and then go into Tan Ninh street.
 You can find Hoa Trung lake by going straight from this street.
-Tan Ninh street is still a small street, so it’s quite challenging to go but even possible for a car.
+Tan Ninh street is still a small street, so it’s quite challenging to go but even for a car.

 10. Have fun at Sun World Da Nang Wonders (Asia Park)